darraghenright/message-consumer/README.md

 Trade Message data comprises the `POST` payload of the HTTP request received by the Message Consumer.
 A valid request:

 * is received via method `POST`
-* may be anonymous (as no `Authorization` is specified)
+* may be anonymous (`Authorization` is not required in the feature spec)
 * includes `Content-Type` header `application/json`
 * contains a well-formed JSON payload
 * contains a JSON payload that validates to an expected format

 ### Response

 The Message Consumer handles the request and responds with an appropriate HTTP response as per the documented flow.
+The requesting client is expected to determine the outcome from the response status code; e.g: `201 Created`.

-The requesting client can determine the outcome from the response status code; e.g: `201 Created`.
 Additionally, each response is of type `application/json` and contains a `message` body that describes the outcome in greater detail; e.g:

 ````
 {